 The Dubai Financial Services Authority (DFSA) has recently issued a warning against another CySEC impersonators, who are soliciting investors for money and personal data.

-20 June, 2019, | AtoZ Markets – According to the new warning from the financial authority of Dubai, the scammers soliciting investors for fees in order to settle fake compensation claims.
+20 June, 2019, | AtoZ Markets – According to the new warning from the financial authority of Dubai, the scammers soliciting investors for fees to settle fake compensation claims.

 The Dubai financial watchdog further details the main features of the CySEC impersonators:

-- the scammers are claiming to be CySEC officers, appointed representatives of the regulator or other Cypriot authorities like Central Bank of Cyprus.
+- The scammers are claiming to be CySEC officers, appointed representatives of the regulator or other Cypriot authorities like Central Bank of Cyprus.
 The impersonators are contacting investors that are clients of regulated entities under CySEC’s supervision via emails which contain all CySEC credentials;

-- the scammers falsely promise investors to assist with compensation for potential damages in connection with dealings they have had with sanctioned firms ;
+- The scammers falsely promise investors to assist with compensation for potential damages in connection with dealings they have had with sanctioned firms ;

-- does not request any personal data, financial or otherwise;
+- Does not request any personal data, financial or otherwise;

-- has no authority or jurisdiction to collect fees for any purpose from individual investors, nor does it have authority to appoint anyone to do so on its behalf; and
+- Has no authority or jurisdiction to collect fees for any purpose from individual investors.
+Nor does it have authority to appoint anyone to do so on its behalf; and

-- does not authorize, verify, monitor, or is in any way involved in class actions, and compensation.
+- Does not authorize, verify, monitor, or is in any way involved in class actions, and compensation.

-In addition, the DFSA has also issued warnings and guidance about the common types of scams perpetrated on consumers.
+Besides, the DFSA has also issued warnings and guidance about the common types of scams perpetrated on consumers.

 This scam concerning CySEC has been targeting victims since 2015.
 In November 2016, the regulator posted a warning regarding the unknown company from the Caribbean which falsely presented itself as different entities, including the Cypriot watchdog.

-The latest warning of CySEC impersonator was issued in 2018.
+The latest warning of CySEC impersonator issued in 2018.
 According to the report, an individual using the name “Christos Sofroniou” attempted to convince recipients to pay legal fees to participate in fake aid programs for recovery of losses they might have suffered.

 Think we missed something?
 Let us know in the comments section below.